Skip to content

 • Authentication headers (unless explicitly added)

-• Cookies (except synthetic ID appended as query param)
+• Cookies (except EC ID appended as query param)

 • Custom headers (unless added via ProxyRequestConfig)